eliasonmedia/api-rb/README.md

     #   Brooklyn, IN
     # etc.

-    # all story finders return the same data structure, a hash with keys:
+    # all story finders return a hash:
     #  * total - the total number of matched stories
     #  * stories - the array of matched stories up to the specified limit (default 10)
     #  * location - the identified location -OR-